 Exciting things are happening in the world of assessment right now—an awakening of sorts.
 Just as many organizations and fields are beginning to wake up to the reality of systemic race-based inequity, the field of assessment is examining its practices and values through this lens.

-As evident in publications, conference presentations, and webinars over the past year, assessment professionals are engaged in ongoing efforts to articulate and understand how education assessment might be perpetuating systemic inequalities—and, more importantly, how to improve assessment practices to better serve all students.
+As evident in recent publications, conference presentations, and webinars, assessment professionals are engaged in ongoing efforts to articulate and understand how education assessment might be perpetuating systemic inequalities—and, more importantly, how to improve assessment practices to better serve all students.

 Despite this excitement about addressing culture and language in assessment, there is also trepidation.
 Some assessment professionals question the wisdom or value of shifting practices towards cultural and linguistic inclusivity.
 The field values standardization and comparability.
 Both of these principles seem threatened if assessment instruments are infused with the diverse languages and cultures of American students’ lived experiences.

 It also may concern some that the field is still developing consensus on terms and definitions.
 What does “culturally and linguistically responsive assessment” really mean?
 In this post, I use the phrase to mean assessment practices and instruments that reflect students’ diverse experiences, interests, and values in authentic, positive ways.